qwerty1703/Task-Manager/README.md

 ● Spotify API: Vibe and complete your tasks on our page.

 ● Calendar: Mark your deadlines and important events so that you don't miss out on any tasks.

+**Software requirements:**

+Frontend

+● HTML - Used to structure the web pages and define their layout.

+● CSS - Employed for styling the HTML elements and enhancing the visual appeal of the application.

+● EJS(Embedded JavaScript) - Integrated with Node.js to dynamically generate HTML markup with plain JavaScript.

+Backend

+● Node.js - Utilized as the server-side runtime environment to execute JavaScript code

+● Express.js - A web application framework for Node.js used to handle routing and middleware tasks effectively.

+● SQL Database(MySQL) - Integrated with the backend to store and manage task-related data efficiently.